Tayruh/sadako/reference.md

 * `=` Evaluates a variable or javascript and prints the text.
 * `>` Creates a single line input box for storing text into a variable.
 * `>>` Creates a multiline input box for storing text into variables.
+* `+` Creates a reveal link which will change the text once clicked.
+* `*` Creates a dialog link that displays the dialog window once clicked.

 **Sadako** assumes that a label is local unless otherwise stated.
 If you want to access a label that is not local, you must include the page with the label, like `some_page.some_label`.